TrueLayer/truelayer_mcp/README.md

 # TrueLayer MCP Integration for Claude

 This project provides a Truelayer Model Context Protocol (MCP) server that enables Claude AI to interact with TrueLayer's financial APIs.
 It allows Claude to perform various banking and payment operations through TrueLayer's services.

+> ⚠️ **DISCLAIMER** ⚠️
+>
+> This project is intended for demonstration purposes only.
+It is not officially supported or maintained by TrueLayer.
+Use at your own risk.
+This integration may break with API changes and should not be used in production environments.

 ## Features